 The Mocha Java blend is one of the world’s most famous blends.
 This well-known coffee combines Arabica beans from Java and Yemen.
 The Java bean is created using a special preparation process, which involves the quick transportation of ripe cherries to mills where their pulp is fermented and washed off.
 This post-harvest process results in a sweet bean, which complements the natural dark chocolate flavours of the Mocha bean.

 When paired together you get a really well-balanced cup.
 Our dark roast, for example, will give you beautiful hints of fruit, spice and chocolate.

 “I’ve been looking for a long time to find an everyday favourite coffee, and this is perfect.
 A great balance of flavours.”

 Carolyn T. ⭐️⭐️⭐️⭐️⭐️

 Another customer favourite is this gorgeous Indonesia blend.
 The roast combines monsoon-washed beans with Ling Tong Sumatra beans.
-The monsoon beans are exposed to heavy winds and rainfall, causing them to lose much of their acidity and produce a lovely mellow flavour.
+The monsoon beans are exposed to heavy winds and rainfall, causing them to lose much of their acidity and produce a lovely mellow flavoured coffee.
 When combined with the Ling Tong beans, you get a velvety, savoury and earthy brew with rich fruit flavours and a smoky aftertaste.